markolbert/ProgrammingUtilities/README.md

 A collection of utilities I find useful and which are used in [J4JSoftware](https://www.jumpforjoysoftware.com) projects.

-## Changes

-The latest release takes a completely different approach to supporting dependency injection.
-Rather than a set of customizable CompositionRoot classes a customized `IHostBuilder` approach is taken.
-This substantially simplifies how the resulting `IHost` instance is used because everything previously provided by the CompositionRoot classes are now just services provided by `IHost`.

-Migrating will require some non-trivial changes.
-But most of those changes are cut and paste.

 ## TL;DR

-All these assemblies target Net5 and have nullability enabled.
+All these assemblies target Net6 and have nullability enabled.

 All the assemblies are licensed under the GNU GPL-v3 (or later).
 See the [license file](LICENSE.md) for more details.